s0f0kles/Bot_portfolio_telegram/README.md

 1. Use `/skills` to select a project.
 2. Choose a skill from the list to associate it with the selected project.

-## Notes

-- Inline and reply keyboard markups are used to enhance user interaction.
-- The bot gracefully handles invalid inputs and guides the user through the commands.
-- A "Cancel" button is available during multi-step processes to exit the operation.

-## Future Enhancements

-- Add support for project deadlines and reminders.
-- Enhance skill management with categories or levels.
-- Provide analytics or summary of user projects.

-## License

-This project is open-source and available under the MIT License.